toji/toji.dev/webxr-scene-optimization/index.md

 There's a few situations where it shouldn't apply, though, and some cases where you may have to fix something before it can be used.
 In every case you should visually inspect objects as you turn backface culling on to make sure you're getting the desired effect.
 Ideally as you toggle the checkbox off and on you shouldn't see your mesh change, and if it does you'll either need to fix the mesh or leave backface culling off.

 To start, you rarely want to use backface culling when your object has any transparency but it also depends on the effect you want.
 Also, if you have any geometry that consists of just a single "sheet" of polygons turning on backface culling will make them disappear when viewed from one side.
-This is an issue, for example, on the little smoke wisps that are coming out of some of the chiminey's on the island.
+This is an issue, for example, on the little smoke wisps that are coming out of some of the chimneys on the island.

 ![Smoke with no backface culling](./media/smoke-no-culling.png)